Spanish IV Tutorial: Basic Phrases, Vocabulary and Grammar

 city near which he lives.

-Quien (-es) (who) is used in a supplementary clause.
-When used with a preposition, it means whom.
-Quien (-es) is often used in place of el que and its forms as well, when it means one who, those who, etc.
+Quien (-es) (who, whom) is often used in place of el que and its forms, when it means one who, those who, etc.

-Lo que and lo cual (which) refer to the whole sentence.
+Lo que and lo cual (that which, what) refer to the whole sentence.

 67. To Hear, to Smell and to See ![]()